-Description Short- listed by Whether included or not and rationale Critical care (excluding neonatal) Cost Included, considered under adult critical care.
-Knee replacement, revision Cost Included, considered under musculoskeletal disorders.
-Hip replacement, revision Cost Included, considered under musculoskeletal disorders.
-Vaginal delivery Cost Included, considered under maternity.
-Caesarean delivery Cost Included, considered under maternity.
-Spinal fusion Cost Included, considered under musculoskeletal disorders.
-Haemodialysis Cost Included, considered under renal disease.
-Respiratory infection / inflammatory Not considered further, threshold criteria not met: Criterion1.2 / 1.3.
-DRG is heterogeneous for casemix, whereas guidelines are disease specific and variation from the sequence of care is difficult to address.
-Criterion 2.1.1 / 2.4.1 / 2.4.2.
-Relevant clinical population unable to be captured and information requirements unlikely to be met as diverse and dispersed group of treating clinicians and organisations.
-While respiratory infection/inflammation is a common complaint and contributes to the cost of the health system it is not well suited to clinical quality registry development.
+Tale for inclusion in Description Short-listed by Whether included or not and rationale Critical care (excluding neonatal) Cost Included, considered under adult critical care Knee replacement, revision Cost Included, considered under musculoskeletal disorders Hip replacement, revision Cost Included, considered under musculoskeletal disorders Vaginal delivery Cost Included, considered under maternity Caesarean delivery Cost Included, considered under maternity Spinal fusion Cost Included, considered under musculoskeletal disorders Haemodialysis Cost Included, considered under renal disease Respiratory infection / inflammatory Cost Not considered further, threshold criteria not met: Criteria 1.2 / 1.3 DRG is heterogeneous for casemix, whereas guidelines are disease specific and variation from the sequence of care is difficult to address Criteria 2.1.1 / 2.4.1 / 2.4.2.
+Relevant clinical population unable to be captured and information requirements unlikely to be met as diverse and dispersed group of treating clinicians and organisations While respiratory infection/inflammation is a common complaint and contributes to the cost of the health system it is not well suited to clinical quality registry development.
 Patients are treated by large numbers of general practitioners, general physicians, respiratory physicians and geriatricians in community and hospital settings.
 Collection of the entire population would not be possible and there is no readily identifiable sequence of care covering all conditions.
-An Australian Bronchiectasis Registry21 has been developed however this is a research registry rather than a clinical quality registry.
-The main aims of this registry are to identify and collect health
+An Australian Bronchiectasis Registry has been developed however this is a research registry are to identify and collect health information from patients with non-Cystic Fibrosis (non-CF) Bronchiectasis for doctors to research the causes and to improve treatments.
+Schizophrenia disorder Cost Included, considered under mental health